windborne/corkscrew/README.md

       "host": "a.windbornesystems.com",
       "user": "windborne",
-      "identity": "/path/to/identity/file", // an SSH identity file for connecting "no_pwd": false // if true, will provide an empty string when asked for the password.
+      "identity": "/path/to/identity/file", // an SSH identity file for connecting "no_pwd": false, // if true, will provide an empty string when asked for the password.
 Useful for some cloud environments.
-   },
+      "encryption": [] // the encryption algorithms accepted by the server },
    "deploy_path": "/srv/", // where to sync the code to on the remote host.
 If not provided, you won't be able to deploy "install": "install.sh", // the install script.
 May be a file or a bash command.
 Optional